-As a result of the calculations made, in 2024 it was determined that no goodwill impairment had to be recognised (2023: none) (Note 14).
+As a result of the calculations made, in 2024 it was determined that no goodwill impairment had to be recognized (2023: none) (Note 9 and Note 14).

 Impairment of investments in subsidiaries

 At each reporting date, the management makes an assessment about whether indicators for impairment exist in respect of its investments in subsidiaries.
 The calculations are made by the management with the assistance of independent certified appraisers.